• Skip to primary navigation

 You can even customize this recipe with other veggies, or add in a protein like tofu or chicken.

 The egg is scrambled and slowly stirred into the soup so it creates spots and ribbons of egg throughout the soup.
-This along with the arrowroot/cornstarch create the viscous liquid that this soup is known for.
+This along with the arrowroot/cornstarch creates the viscous liquid that this soup is known for.

 Egg drop soup isn't usually packed with veggies.
 This version is packed with veggies so you can enjoy it as a meal and not just an appetizer.